 The Teviot is the largest tributary of the River Tweed system.
 As well as an important salmon river in its own right, it offers good wild trout and grayling fishing.
 In addition you can enjoy sea trout fishing in the summer months.

-Equally the River Whiteadder is a gem of a river.
+Equally the River Whiteadder is a hidden gem of a river.
 Again, famed for salmon and again, holds good trout and grayling and the odd sea trout.

 Best trout fishing near Edinburgh – River Tay – 1 hour North

-Also, due to its shear size (the Tay is 117miles long) its levels do not fluctuate as unpredictably as smaller streams.
+Also, due to its shear size (the Tay is 117miles long) its levels do not fluctuate as unpredictably as smaller rivers.
 Therefore in summer, when other rivers are low, the Tay still has a steady flow and is fishable.

 Furthermore, you can enjoy catching the Grayling when fishing for trout here.
 The River Tay has a good population of wild grayling.
+As you can see from the photo below, some of the finest looking Grayling in the world.

 The best Stillwater trout lochs near Edinburgh